-NOTE You can use Writeback mode with or without a battery.
+- NOTE You can use Writeback mode with or without a battery.
 You should use either a battery to protect the controller cache or an uninterruptible power supply (UPS) to protect the entire system.
 If you do not use a battery or a UPS, and a power failure occurs, you risk losing the data in the controller cache.
 Although you can enable or disable the disk cache, you should disable it.
 If you enable the disk cache, the drive sends a data transfer completion signal to the controller when the drive cache has received all the data in a transaction.
-However, the data has not been actually transferred to the disk not per disk losing the data in the disk cache if a power failure occurs.
-The data is unrecoverable.
-NOTE without a battery.
-You should use either a battery to protect the controller cache or an uninterruptible power supply (UPS) to protect the entire system.
-If you do not use a battery or a UPS, and a power failure occurs, you risk losing the data in the controller cache.
-Although you can enable or disable the disk cache, you should disable it.
-If you enable the disk cache, the drive sends a data transfer completion signal to the controller when the drive cache has received all the data in a transaction.
-However, the data has not been actually transferred to the disk media, so you risk losing the data in the disk cache if a power failure

-- IO Policy: The IO policy applies to reads on a specific virtual drive.
+However, the data has not been actually transferred to the disk media, so you risk losing the data in the disk cache if a power failure occurs.
+The data is unrecoverable. - IO Policy: The IO policy applies to reads on a specific virtual drive.
 It does not affect the read-ahead cache.
 Direct: Reads are not buffered in cache memory.
 Data is transferred to the cache and the host concurrently.
 If the same data block is read again, it comes from cache memory.
-This setting is the default. - Cached: Reads are buffered in cache memory before they are sent to the host. - Drive Policy: Specify the drive cache policy.
+This setting is the default.

+Cached: Reads are buffered in cache memory before they are sent to the host.

+Drive Policy: Specify the drive cache policy.